SycuroLab/metqc/README.md

 5) Remove human reads using BMtagger.
 Default reference for human reads is hg19 set inclusive of mitochondrial DNA from Naccache SN, Genome Research, 2014.

-6) BBMap.

-Notes:

-QC step 4: Map reads to human reference genome and remove reads showing strong paired alignment (this gets the little bit of residual that makes it through).
-I currently can’t find the unadulterated reference sequence, but I’ll keep looking!
-Once found, we would want to make a BBMap index file.
-I like BBMap as a short read aligner.
-It will spit out some useful data files and a new readset comprised of those that do or do not meet the mapping threshold.
+6) Map reads to human reference genome using BBMap.
+This step generates two fastq files for each sample: one of reads that mapped to the human genome and one reads that did not map to the human genome.